kcm2/ab/references/angelbeatshd.rst

 .. [#wis-9] A bit of an important thing to remember.
 .. [#wis-10] Supports the idea that there is still a passage of time, and dates this in Spring/near to summer.
 .. [#wis-11] Supports the idea that when Yuri plays at the end, Kanade is surprised/shocked that Yuri can play.
 (Little Busters full)
+.. [#wis-12] In this discussion, Yuri says she feels that something is spying on them.
+This supports the idea of Chiyo having "left" but is still around watching over everything.
+.. [#wis-13] Chiyo would be angry that Yuri isn't showing any empathy towards the attacker.